Back To Top

 In August, at a campaign rally in Pennsylvania -- a crucial battleground state -- Trump described "getting along" with Kim as a "good thing."
 In July, Trump said during a campaign rally, "North Korea has a lot of nuclear weapons.
 I got along with them great.
 You were never in danger with me as your president."

-During his first term, Trump pursued a top-down approach to resolving North Korea's nuclear issues, engaging in personal meetings with Kim Jong-un on three occasions between 2018 and 2019, including the summit in Hanoi, Vietnam that abruptly collapsed.
+During his first term, Trump pursued a top-down approach to resolving North Korea nuclear issues, engaging in personal meetings with Kim Jong-un on three occasions in 2018 and 2019, including the summit in Hanoi, Vietnam that abruptly collapsed.

-Harris has repeatedly criticized Trump for his personal rapport with Kim, whom she has referred to as a “dictator,” including during their televised debate in September, suggesting that such interactions risk legitimizing Kim’s leadership.
+Harris has repeatedly criticized Trump for his personal rapport with Kim, whom she has referred to as a “dictator,” including during the candidates' televised debate in September, suggesting that such interactions risk legitimizing Kim’s leadership.

 “In contrast, Trump’s camp continues to approach the issue as one that can be resolved.
 The omission of the North Korean nuclear issue from the Republican platform likely aims to give Trump greater flexibility in shaping his North Korea policy if reelected,” the report noted.